Doug Pederson: Miami Dolphins

 Pederson re-signed with the Dolphins on April 16, 1994, after the season ended.
 He spent the entire 1994 season on the Dolphins' active roster as the third-string quarterback behind Marino and Bernie Kosar.

-On February 15, 1995, Pederson was selected by the Carolina Panthers in the twenty-second round of the NFL expansion draft, after being placed on the Dolphins' available players list on January 19, but was released on May 24, 1995.
-He returned to the World League after his release, playing with Rhein Fire.
+On February 15, 1995, Pederson was selected by the Carolina Panthers in the twenty-second round of the NFL expansion draft, after being placed on the Dolphins' available players list on January 19, but was released on May 24.
+He returned to the World League after his release, playing with the Rhein Fire.
 Pederson re-signed with the Dolphins again in June 1995.
-After competing with Dan McGwire throughout training camp, Pederson was waived on August 22, 1995.
+After competing with Dan McGwire throughout training camp, Pederson was waived on August 22.
 Marino suffered a knee injury during a week 6 game, so Pederson was re-signed on October 10 to serve as the third quarterback behind Kosar and McGwire for the next two games.
-He was released again after Marino returned for week 9 on October 24.
+He was released again after Marino returned on October 24.

 Green Bay Packers (first stint)

-Pederson worked out for the Green Bay Packers following week 10 in 1995, due to a season-ending injury suffered by backup Ty Detmer and a minor injury sustained by starter Brett Favre.
+Pederson worked out for the Green Bay Packers following Week 10 in 1995, due to a season-ending injury suffered by backup Ty Detmer and a minor injury sustained by starter Brett Favre.
 Third-string quarterback T. J. Rubley was forced to play in week 10 and threw a game-ending interception after calling an audible, going against head coach Mike Holmgren's playcall.
 The Packers signed Bob Gagliano to serve as the third-stringer quarterback for weeks 11 and 12.
 Pederson replaced Gagliano as the third-string quarterback when he signed with the Packers on November 22, 1995.
-The Packers claimed Jim McMahon off waivers from the Browns to serve as Favre's backup ahead of Pederson and Rubley on November 29, 1995.
+The Packers claimed Jim McMahon off waivers from the Browns to serve as Favre's backup ahead of Pederson and Rubley on November 29.
 Rubley was waived on December 13, leaving McMahon and Pederson as Favre's backups.
 Favre did not miss any games, so Pederson did not see any game action for the Packers in 1995.

 Pederson served as the third quarterback behind Favre and McMahon in 1996, playing in one game but recorded no statistics.
 He received a Super Bowl ring following the Packers' win over the Patriots in Super Bowl XXXI.
 He re-signed with the Packers with a two-year contract on February 20, 1997.
 Pederson was again the third quarterback throughout 1997, backing up Favre and Steve Bono.
 Pederson beat out Rick Mirer for the backup job to Favre, as well as the primary placekick holder job, in 1998.
-In a week 5 loss to the Minnesota Vikings, Pederson replaced Favre in the last five minutes of a blowout game, and threw two touchdowns in his place.
+During a Week 5 loss to the Minnesota Vikings, Pederson replaced Favre in the last five minutes of a blowout game and threw two touchdowns in his place.
 However, Pederson suffered a broken jaw that knocked him out for the team's next four games.